Homeronius/ASL/README.md

 * `-DHDBSCAN_VERBOSE`: enable or disable (default) verbose mode by setting to 1 or 0; do not enable when benchmarking!
 * `-DHDBSCAN_DATA_DIR`: absolute path to folder with generated input files.
 Defaults to <project-dir>/data
+* `-DHDBSCAN_INSTRUMENT`: enable or disable (default) cost analysis instrumentation.
+Do not enable when benchmarking as it adds extra operations!

 ## Benchmarking